quasarframework/quasar/docs/src/pages/options/rtl-support.md

 2. *RTL support needs to be enabled*.
   You need to set "rtl" to "true" under quasar.conf.js > "build".
 What this does is it compiles CSS for both your website/app code and for Quasar components and add corresponding RTL CSS rules automatically.
 Your CSS bundle will slightly increase in size due to the addition of these CSS rules.

+3. *Enable fromRTL flag*.
+  You need to set "fromRTL" to true under quasar.conf.js > "build".
+By setting this flag to true, Quasar assumes that all styles are written in RTL direction and generates corresponding LTR styles for them.

 ## Things to keep in mind
 * Both RTL and non-RTL Quasar language packs will work together and dynamically switch to/from RTL.
 So only choosing an RTL Quasar language pack will trigger the RTL UI for you.
 You don't need separate builds of your app (one for non-RTL and one for RTL-only).
 The RTL is dynamically changed for you automatically.
 * You can dynamically detect if you are on RTL mode by taking a look at Boolean `this.$q.lang.rtl`.
 More info on [Vue Prototype Injections](/options/vue-prototype-injections).
 * You need to be careful when writing your own CSS.
-Like mentioned above, Quasar will automatically add RTL rules based on your CSS code.
+Like mentioned above, Quasar will automatically add RTL (LTR if "fromRTL" is set to true) rules based on your CSS code.
 So writing:

 ```css
 .my-class {